cloud66/help-old/_posts/getting-started/2012-01-05-what-is-a-stack.md

 A web application stack is a set of hardware and software components needed for your application to run.
 Each level of the stack represents an abstraction layer that provides a high-level overview of your setup.

-For example, your stack might be comprised of a load balancer, a number of web servers, process and database servers, your operating system and finally your cloud vendor:
+For example, your stack might be comprised of a load balancer, a number of web servers, process and database servers, your operating system and finally the hardware provided by your cloud vendor:

 ![Cloud 66 Stack](http://cdn.cloud66.com.s3.amazonaws.com/images/help/cloud66_stack.png)